Medical Office Assistant Interview Questions

 Explanation: This is a general question the interviewer will use to begin the conversation, learn more about your background, and collect information they can use throughout the interview.
-While it’s difficult to identify just one duty and medical assistant performs, your answer should focus on providing an exceptional patient experience.
+While it’s difficult to identify just one duty a medical assistant performs, your answer should focus on providing an exceptional patient experience.

 Example: “As a medical office assistant, I perform a wide range of duties.
 These are split between working with the patients and taking care of administrative tasks.
-However, the most important thing I do is make sure that the patients receive the care they came into the office for, have all their questions answered, and leave feeling as though we’ve addressed all their needs.
+However, the most important thing I do is make sure the patients receive the care they came into the office for, have all their questions answered, and leave feeling as though we’ve addressed all of their needs.
 Summarized, this is creating an exceptional patient experience.”

 Question: How do you protect patients’ rights and adhere to healthcare confidentiality requirements?

 Explanation: In a healthcare environment, one of the most important things a healthcare worker does is protect the patients’ rights and the confidentiality of their information.
-The process for doing this is outlined in the Health Insurance Portability and Accountability Act (HIPAA.)
+The process for doing this is outlined in the Health Insurance Portability and Accountability Act (HIPAA).
 Your answer to this question should demonstrate your knowledge of the requirements and the steps you take to comply.

-Example: “When working with patients, I make sure everything we do complies with the HIPAA guidelines.
+Example: “When working with patients, I make sure everything we do complies with HIPAA guidelines.
 Patient rights and patient confidentiality are utmost in my mind and are only second to the medical care we provide and the experience the patients have during their visit.
 When collecting patient information, I do it in a private office.
 I also update my password frequently to make sure nobody can access the information online.
 The paper files I work with are locked in a cabinet and destroyed at the appropriate time.
 Finally, I do not share any patient information unless specifically authorized by the patient or their representative.”